'I just wanted to get out and play football.' How the UK HealthCare Hand Center saved a senior's season.

 Walker Johnson “punched” a guy and popped the middle knuckle on his left hand.

-Walker wasn’t “punching” without purpose: he’s a football player at Frederick Douglass High School in Lexington, one of the premiere programs in Kentucky.
+Walker wasn’t “punching” without purpose: he was a football player at Frederick Douglass High School in Lexington, one of the premiere programs in Kentucky.
 A “punch,” for his purposes, is gridiron jargon for a technique used by offensive linemen to create leverage against a defender.

 The punch that resulted in his popped knuckle occurred during a drill at a scouting combine in February 2022.
 The worst of the ensuing pain wasn’t in his hand, however, but in his wrist, which for months had bothered him.